jothamgoh/jothamgoh.github.io/ebook/_posts/2020-10-16-data-analyst-chapter-two.markdown

 ---
-layout:     post
-title:      Chapter two - Why I chose to be a self-taught data analyst
+title: "Chapter two - Why I chose to be a self-taught data analyst"
-date:       2020-10-15 15:31:19
+last_modified_at: 2020-10-15 15:31:19
-summary:    How I switched careers and became a data analyst in 5 months
-categories: data, data analyst
+categories:
+  - Ebook
+tags:
+  - Data Analyst
 ---

 I chose to be self-taught, but it's certainly not for everyone.
 It's something I felt suited my style.
 I'm an independent and avid self-learner.
 I did research on materials prior to taking the leap.
 I had enough savings to last me comfortably for a few years.
 This gave me a comfortable cushion to purely focus on learning.
 I knew in the worst case I could go back to my old role.